 So time gallops on and my next stop is San Fransisco.
-Once again aribnb worked out well for me and I ended up sharing a three bedroom apartment in the Mission district with some other people I barely saw.
-The accommodation was a bit basic but it was in the centre of one of the most expensive cities in the US so something had to give.
+Once again aribnb worked out well for me and I ended up sharing a three bedroom apartment in the Mission district with some other people that I barely saw.
+The accommodation was a bit basic but it was in the centre of one of the most expensive cities in the US, so something had to give.

 I lucked out as usual with the people I met and one of the owners, Gia, invited me to join her for cocktail night at the Planetarium.
 On a Thursday evenings the California Academy of Sciences opens its doors for a special evening with cocktails and a show, plus a chance to have a look around.
 These nights are quite popular and so there was a bit of a queue.

-Gia is also a keen traveller, so we had plenty to talk about.
-And the $12 cocktails (a different one on each floor) didn’t hurt either.
+The $12 cocktails (a different one on each floor) didn’t hurt either.

 Another notable person who stimulated my mind was Guppy the ukulele playing tour guide, who took us on a walking tour around the Mission district and talked passionately about how the area is changing and how gentrification has displaced a lot of people and pushed the rents up.